FitzwilliamMuseum/chrg-hayley-letters/_conference/biographies.md

 ![Mark Crosby](/images/conference/Mark_crosby_smaller.jpg){:class="img-fluid"}

-Mark’s main area of research is eighteenth-century and Romantic-period literature and art.
+Mark Crosby is associate professor in the Department of English and Director of the Digital Humanities Center at Kansas State University.
+His main area of research is eighteenth-century and Romantic-period literature and art.
 He is particularly interested in how authors and artists negotiated the various economies of patronage operating during the long eighteenth-century.
 Mark co-authored, with Robert N. Essick, the first critical edition of William Blake’s Genesis Manuscript (University of California Press, 2012) and co-edited _Re-envisioning Blake_ (Palgrave 2012).
 He has published widely on Blake and is the bibliographer and associate editor for the William Blake Archive http://www.blakearchive.org.
 This conference was originally his idea.

 ### Lisa Gee